Shayan-Amz/Fractional-Knapsack-Greedy/README.md

 maximum value : 240
 ```

-`--json` prints a machine-readable result, `--interactive` prompts for the input as the original
+`--json` prints a machine-readable result, `--interactive` asks for the instance on the terminal, and
-course program did, and an instance can also be piped on stdin.
+an instance can also be piped on stdin.

 ### Library